DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

     cd ~
     zip -r exe.zip 02456-deep-learning/

-Then in another shell (or disconnect from the server):
+Then in a shell that isn't connected to the server:

     cd <path to .pem file>
     scp -i <PEM_NAME>.pem -r ubuntu@<publicDNS>:~/exe.zip .